 Emily is a writer, director, producer, and journalist.
 Currently, she is the head of video at Quanta Magazine, where she has built a slate of animated explainers and cinematic documentaries that educate and inspire audiences.
 In two years, she grew Quanta’s YouTube channel to more than 750,000 subscribers, carving a niche for Quanta in the video space.

 Previously, Emily was a producer and staff writer at The Atlantic.
-She created and programmed the successful documentary series The Atlantic Selects, which she grew to 500,000 subscribers and 400 million lifetime views.
-She also produced videos, managed publishing for The Atlantic Video, and wrote for the culture and science verticals.
-See Emily’s bylines here.
+She created and programmed the successful documentary series The Atlantic Selects, which grew to 500,000 subscribers and 400 million lifetime views.
+She also wrote articles for The Atlantic, produced videos, and managed the video team’s YouTube channel.
+See Emily’s Atlantic bylines here.

 In her previous life as a Creative Executive, Emily discovered and developed the 2014 Sundance Film Festival Grand Jury Prize nominee Infinitely Polar Bear, which sold to Sony Pictures Classics.